ld32/archiveSmallFiles/README.md

 $ archiveFolders.sh tar sbatch pass2

 # To check archives:
-$ checkArchives.sh tar local pass
+$ checkArchives.sh tar local1 pass

 # Some folders might not work due to permission or some other reason.
 # Let's find the folders not done yet: